 Birthplace: Los Angeles, Culver City, California, United States of America

-Michael Fred Phelps II is an American competition swimmer and the most decorated Olympian of all time, with a total of 22 medals.
-Phelps also holds the all-time records for Olympic gold medals, Olympic gold medals in individual events, and Olympic medals in individual events for a male.
-In winning eight gold medals at the 2008 Beijing Games, Phelps took the record for the most first-place finishes at any single Olympic Games.
-Five of those victories were in individual events, tying the single Games record.
-In the 2012 Summer Olympics in London, Phelps won four golds and two silver medals, making him the most successful athlete of the Games for the third Olympics in a row.
-Phelps is the long ...more on Wikipedia
+Michael Fred Phelps II (born June 30, 1985) is an American retired competitive swimmer and the most successful and most decorated Olympian of all time, with a total of 28 medals.
+Phelps also holds the all-time records for Olympic gold medals (23), Olympic gold medals in individual events (13), and Olympic medals in individual events (16).
+When he won eight gold medals at the 2008 Beijing Games, Phelps broke fellow American swimmer Mark Spitz's 1972 record of seven first-place finishes at any single Olympic Games.
+At the 2004 Summer Olympics in Athens, Phelps had already tied the record of eight medals of any color at a single Games by winning six gold and two bronze medals.
+At the 2012 ...more on Wikipedia

 Birthplace: Towson, Baltimore, Maryland, United States of America

-Michael Gerard "Mike" Tyson is an American retired professional boxer.
-Tyson is a former undisputed heavyweight champion of the world and holds the record as the youngest boxer to win the WBC, WBA and IBF heavyweight titles at 20 years, 4 months, and 22 days old.
-Tyson won his first 19 professional bouts by knockout, 12 of them in the first round.
-He won the WBC title in 1986 after defeating Trevor Berbick by a TKO in the second round.
-In 1987, Tyson added the WBA and IBF titles after defeating James Smith and Tony Tucker.
-He was the first heavyweight boxer to simultaneously hold the WBA, WBC and IBF titles, and the only heavyweight to successively unify them.
-In 1988, Tyson became the ...more on Wikipedia
+Michael Gerard Tyson (born June 30, 1966) is an American former professional boxer who competed from 1985 to 2005.
+He reigned as the undisputed world heavyweight champion and holds the record as the youngest boxer to win a heavyweight title at 20 years, four months and 22 days old.
+Tyson won his first 19 professional fights by knockout or stoppage, 12 of them in the first round.
+He won the WBC title in 1986 after stopping Trevor Berbick in the second round, and added the WBA and IBF titles after defeating James Smith and Tony Tucker in 1987.
+This made Tyson the first heavyweight boxer to simultaneously hold the WBA, WBC and IBF titles, and the only heavyweight to successively unify ...more on Wikipedia

 Birthplace: Bedford-Stuyvesant, New York City, New York, United States of America